michalis11892/picoscopeDataLogger/README.md

 >***status***, a dictionary that stores all output codes of all run operations to the scope. *Useful for debugging*

 These wil not be referenced again for the sake of simplicity

+*NOTE: The following Appendix entries are specified with the ps2000a driver in mind, other driver implementations of thesde methods differ slightly in trig_pwq_config, for further details please see the comments in trig_pwq_macros.py*
 ### Driver Configuration Macros:
 ***
 **driver_replacement**(driver = None)